OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

 4. Install the User app (the `cc-users.zip` package) to the users and teams that will be the target audience.
 > If `proactiveAppInstallation` is enabled, you may skip this step.
 The service will install the app for all the recipients when authors send a message.

+> **NOTE:** If you are deploying a version of Company Communicator prior to version 4, do NOT use app permission policies to restrict the authors app to the members of the authors team.
+Microsoft Teams does not support applying different policies to the same bot via two different app packages.

 ---